dslab-epfl/svshi/README.md

 **Unchecked functions** are used as a compromise between usability and formal verification, and as such must be used as little as possible: their content is not verified by SVSHI.
 Furthermore, they should be short and simple: we encourage developers to add one different unchecked function for each call to an external library.
 All logic that does not involve calls to the library should be done in `iteration()` to maximize code that is indeed formally verified.
 Nonetheless, the user can help the verification deal with their presence by annotating their docstring with _post-conditions_.

+Note that some modules are forbidden to use even in unchecked functions.
+For now, the `time` module is forbidden, please use the time provided by the SVSHI_API, see [SVSHI built-in functions](#SVSHI-built-in-functions).

 Functions' **post-conditions** define a set of _axioms_ on the return value of the function: these conditions are assumed to be always true by SVSHI during verification.
 They are defined like this: `post: __return__ > 0`.
 You can use `__return__` to represent the return value of the function, constants and other operations.
 You can add as much post-conditions as you like and need.
 Therefore, we encourage developers to avoid having conjunctions in post-conditions but rather to have multiple post-conditions.
 This does not make difference for the verification but helps the readability.
 However, keep in mind that these conditions are **assumed to be true** during formal verification!
 If these do not necessarily hold with respect to the external call, bad results can occur at runtime even though the code verification was successful!